Atenrev/forocoches-language-generation/readme.md

 ## Description
 This is a PyTorch implementation of a decoder only transformer inspired on GPT-2.

-The model was trained from scratch on a custom dataset of over 1 million threads from the Spanish forum [ForoCoches](https://www.forocoches.com/). **At the moment, this dataset is not publicly available.**
+The model was trained from scratch on a custom dataset of over 1 million threads from the Spanish forum [ForoCoches](https://www.forocoches.com/).

 ***WARNING***: The dataset used to train the model contains bad language and offensive content.
 Therefore, it is likely that the model will generate offensive predictions. **Use it at your own risk.**